Add bots for personal chats, group chats, and channels in Microsoft Teams

 When you create a bot and register it with the Bot Framework, you can choose to publish it.
 If you don't publish it, the bot remains private.
 You can also require your users to log in before using the bot.
 Requiring login makes sure only employees of your organization can access the bot, even if the bot's application ID becomes known.
 See AuthBot on GitHub for a code example of how to authenticate users against your Active Directory using bots.

 Bots can be tested using the Bot Framework Emulator before they are deployed into your Teams.

-From within Microsoft Teams, on the Chat pane, select the Add chat icon.
-For To, paste your bot's Microsoft app ID.
+In Teams, on the Chat pane, select the Add chat icon.
+In To, paste your bot's Microsoft app ID.

-The app ID will resolve to your bot name, and then you can initiate a chat conversation with that bot.
+The app ID will resolve to your bot name, and then you can start a chat conversation with that bot.